 Jaws shows us that this is a gradual process we don’t have to rush.
 As with non-fictional people, it’s more realistic for this to take a longer period of time.

 Even when Brody has worked up the courage to go to sea, the immortal line: ‘You’re gonna need a bigger boat’ reveals his severe discomfort in the space not because of one statement, but the fact that he refers to ‘a bigger boat’ three times!

 This is going to be a two-parter because I think an epic film deserves an epic post!
 I knew this was meant to be when I drove past Sainsbury’s and saw their summer food campaign banner that read ‘you’re gonna need a bigger boot.’

-I hope this has helped you gain new insight into characterisation and until the next instalment, take care of yourself in and outside of the water!
+So which novels/films have best helped you with developing your characterisation skills?
+Let me know in the comments below and until next time take care of yourself in and outside of the water!